ShaojianL/ShaojianL/README.md

 - 🔭 I’m currently working on receptor mediated endocytosis
 - 🌱 I’m currently learning python, c++, SQL, React
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with python, c++, SQL, React, primer design
-- ⚡ this repository is for #school assignments (all activity and code set to private until semester ends)
+- This account and its repository is for CMPT assignments and self learning, there is no note worthy project in this account